adamsilver/maintainablecss.com-jekyll/_chapters/06-modules.md

       color: #fff;
 	}

-Notice that in this example, we don't specify `float`, `margin` or `width` etc.
+Notice that in this example, we don't specify `float`, `margin` or `width` etc. Those styles are applied to the unique button:

+	.basket-removeButton {
+	  float: right;
+	}

+	.another-DeleteButton {
+	  margin-bottom: 10px;
+	}

-There's a third inbetweeny option.
+There's a third option.
 Imagine a checkout flow whereby each page has an identical continue button.
 Beside the continue button is a back link.
 We can do this:

 	.checkoutActions-continueButton {
 	  /*...*/